JustinHamerly/basic-express-server/README.md

 ## Problem Domain

 Build a express server deployed to heroku that employs a get request, middleware, error handlers and tests.
+Create 2 SQL data models using the Sequelize library, and export those model instances
+Models are configured with SQL dialect and can properly connect to database

 ## Links